Jacques Duclos: Biography

-Born in Louey, Hautes-Pyrénées, Duclos fought in the Battle of Verdun, where he was wounded.
+Duclos was born in Louey, Hautes-Pyrénées in to a strictly religious single parent family.
+Duclos fought in the Battle of Verdun, where he was wounded.
 He was captured at Chemin des Dames, and remained a prisoner of war for the remainder of the war.
-In 1920, he joined the newly formed French Communist Party.
+In 1920, he joined the newly formed French Communist Party (PCF).
 He rose to the Central Committee in 1926, and defeated Léon Blum in the elections for deputy in the 20th arrondissement.
 He was named head of the propaganda section of the Party in 1936, and was elected to Vice-President of the French National Assembly.

 A Stalinist, Duclos was for more than 35 years the brain behind political choices made by Maurice Thorez and Benoît Frachon.
 He was involved in the International Communist Movement, in the Comintern, and in the Cominform.
 In the 1930s, he was assigned the task of exerting "discipline" on Communist Movements in Spain (1930, 1935) and Belgium (1934–1935).
 On Joseph Stalin's orders, he advised the Communist Party of Spain to participate in the Popular Front at the outbreak of the Spanish Civil War.

-Upon France's defeat in 1940, Duclos, the most senior PCF official in France, engaged in negotiations with the Nazi authorities with a view to legalising the Communist Party (banned following the signature of the Molotov-Ribbentrop Pact and the declaration of war) as well as requesting permission to restart publication of the PCF daily (L'Humanité) (banned by the French government for the same reasons).
-The negotiations did not succeed but hurt the PCF's post-war credibility among the populace.
+In September 1939 the PCF was banned following the signature of the Molotov–Ribbentrop Pact and the declaration of war due to the party holding the Stalinist line that the Allies were responsible for the war and that Germany was seeking peace.
+In October 1939, Duclos called for negotiations with Hitler, which led to increased repression from the state.
+Upon France's defeat in 1940, Duclos, the most senior PCF official in France, engaged in negotiations with the Nazi authorities with a view to legalising the Communist Party as well as requesting permission to restart publication of the PCF daily (L'Humanité) (banned by the French government for the same reasons).
+The negotiations did not succeed but hurt the PCF's post-war credibility among part of the populace.